gvwilson/sdxpy/src/test/index.md

 that is to be run before each test and a corresponding `teardown` function that is to be run after each test.
-(`setup` usually re-creates complicated test fixtures, while `teardown` functions are sometimes needed to clean up after tests, e.g., to close database connections or delete temporary files.)
+(`setup` usually recreates complicated test fixtures, while `teardown` functions are sometimes needed to clean up after tests, e.g., to close database connections or delete temporary files.)